Mirror Symmetry for Five-Parameter Hulek-Verrill Manifolds: Acknowledgements

 \section{Acknowledgements}

 -10pt We are grateful to Duco van Straten, Alessio Marrani, Sujay Nair, and Dawid Kielak for productive discussions.
 We also thank Mohamed Elmi for instruction regarding higher-genus instanton numbers.
 We wish to thank Fabian Ruehle and Andre Lukas for pointing out the connection between birational maps and instanton number symmetries, and for interesting discussions on the topic.
+We are also grateful to the referees for their helpful comments and suggestions.
 PK thanks the Osk.~Huttusen S\"a\"ati\"o and the Jenny and Antti Wihuri Foundation for support.
 JM is supported by EPSRC studentship \#2272658.
 The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work \cite{richards_2015_22558}.
 PC and XD would like also to thank the Isaac Newton Institute for Mathematical Sciences in Cambrige for support and hospitality during the program New Connections in Number Theory and Physics while completing this project; this workshop was supported by EPSRC grant number EP/R014604/1.